CalebTracey/ultrasound-app/README.md

 5. Create the "roles" collection as mentioned above.

+6. To populate the database,  make this POST request with [Postman](https://www.postman.com/): http://localhost:8080/api/S3/update

-6. Access the app on [localhost:80](http://localhost:80/) and register!
+7. Access the app on [localhost:80](http://localhost:80/) and register!

 ## Available Scripts
 If you would rather skip the Docker proccess for the front/backend, follow the steps below.